Captain becomes player as Tiger Woods picks himself for Presidents Cup | The Japan Times

 The rest of the U.S. team is Dustin Johnson, Xander Schauffele, Bryson DeChambeau, Justin Thomas, Matt Kuchar, Patrick Cantlay and Webb Simpson.
 Cantlay, Schauffele and Woodland are the only players who have never competed in a Presidents Cup or Ryder Cup.

-International captain Ernie Els filled out his team Wednesday, adding two rookies (Sungjae Im and Joaquin Niemann) to a team that already had four Presidents Cup newcomers.
+International captain Ernie Els filled out his team Wednesday, adding two rookies (Sungjae Im and Joaquin Niemann) to a team that already had four Presidents Cup newcomers and Japan’s Hideki Matsuyama.

 Royal Melbourne is where the International team had its only victory in 1998.
 The Americans won in 2011 at Royal Melbourne with Woods — a captain’s pick — delivering the winning point.